-At Red River Hospital, we have a Military Heroes Unit (MHU) specifically dedicated for US services members who are struggling with PTSD, trauma, other behavioral health issues, or addiction.
+At Red River Hospital in Wichita Falls, we have a Military Heroes Unit (MHU) specifically dedicated for US services members who are struggling with PTSD, trauma, other behavioral health issues, or addiction.
 Comprised solely of active duty military personnel, the program is designed to meet the unique needs of our service men and women.
 Essential staff consist of psychiatrists, therapists, and nurses with military affiliation.
 Staff maintains coordination and communication with Post/Base clinicians, physicians, case managers, command, and other appropriate personnel.
 We believe that a team approach provides unity and encourages an atmosphere of fellowship.
 This camaraderie is evident in the therapeutic and social interactions among our military population.

 As a core philosophical approach, the MHU team tends to adhere to a cognitive behavioral orientation.
 In addition, we utilize cognitive processing therapy (CPT) for those with PTSD, dialectical behavioral therapy (DBT) techniques, family systems, and other approaches.
 Our treatment team takes a holistic approach to treatment, to include individual and group psychotherapy, medication management, equine therapy, and a regimented physical fitness program in a private gym, which includes physical therapy twice per day as well as yoga.
 Group psychotherapy modalities include educational and process sessions, music therapy, cinema therapy, and other expressive methods.
 Through these various methods we strive to provide the best mental health and substance abuse treatment to our service men and women possible.